Today’s Wonder of the Day was inspired by Raiden. Raiden Wonders, “What is the forbidden city” Thanks for WONDERing with us, Raiden!

-Would you believe that there was a place in China that was forbidden for hundreds of years?
+Have you ever been forbidden to do something?
+Of course you have!
+Many adults forbid certain activities for kids’ safety.
+Would you believe a place in China was forbidden for hundreds of years?
 It’s true!
 It was called the Forbidden City.
-Today, it’s no longer forbidden, so let's see what the big secret was all about!
+Today, it’s open to visitors.
+Let’s see what the big secret was all about!

-The name “Forbidden City” comes from the Chinese phrase Zijin Cheng, which means “Purple Forbidden City.”
+The name “Forbidden City” comes from the Chinese phrase "Zijin Cheng."
+It means “Purple Forbidden City.”
 The color purple referred to the North Star.
 In Chinese astrology, the North Star was the home of the Celestial Emperor.